dipsaus9/cssttr/README.md

 I also added some cool effects like clipping path and labels with a arrow background.
 Here is a cool example of the final product.
 ![Example of CSS only CAROUSEL](https://github.com/dipsaus9/cssttr/blob/master/img/example.PNG)

+To see the final product go to this page: [https://dipsaus9.github.io/cssttr/](https://dipsaus9.github.io/cssttr/)